zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Reinitialize a cloud disk.md

 **Warning:**

 -   Because you must stop your ECS instance to reinitialize a cloud disk, your business services may be disrupted.
 Exercise caution when performing this action
 -   After a cloud disk is reinitialized, its data is lost.
 Therefore, we recommend you back up the data.
-For example, [create snapshots](reseller.en-US/User Guide/Snapshots/Create snapshots.md#).
+To do so, you can [create snapshots](reseller.en-US/User Guide/Snapshots/Create snapshots.md#).

 ## Reinitialize a system disk {#InitSys .section}